 The entertainment onboard would often feature performers who were from the port that we were visiting.

 During my Saga cruise, we had a local dance act onboard who were amazing.
-They danced for us in the small lounge of the cruise ship and we all felt so close to the action because we were!
+They danced for us in the small lounge of the cruise ship and we all felt so close to the action – because we were!

 The dancing was accompanied by talks about the history of the dance and we learned about what each element represented and meant.
-I personally really enjoy history and learning about new cultures so it was always interesting to get to see local entertainment.

 Reason #3: You’ll Make Friends!

-I don’t know what it is about river cruises exactly but the people that you meet on the river cruises are so friendly.
-On an ocean cruise or in a land-based resort it’s easy to go your whole vacation without talking to anybody.
 On a river cruise, you’re almost guaranteed to make friends, if not with the other guests, you’ll make friends with the staff!

 My First River Cruise

-Ahead of my first river cruise, I’d read lots about making friends on river cruises.
-I’m not a typical river cruise passenger, I’m 26 and river cruise passengers tend to be quite a bit older so I was a bit nervous about this part of river cruising.
 I shouldn’t have been though I made so many friends on board.
 I’m usually quite reserved when it comes to things like this but everybody made me feel so at ease.

 Open Mic

-On my Saga river cruise, we table shared with 4 other lovely ladies and we became such good friends that by the end of the cruise we actually took part in the open mic night together singing Delilah by Tom Jones!
-I NEVER thought I’d be doing something like that at the start of the cruise but everybody was so friendly that we really relaxed and had a lot of fun.
+On my Saga River cruise, we table-shared with 4 other lovely ladies and we became such good friends that by the end of the cruise we actually took part in the open mic night together singing “Delilah” by Tom Jones!

 River Cruise Crew

 The crew onboard river cruises are also incredibly friendly.
 River cruise ships tend to only have around 100 passengers or so, this means that the crew is really able to get to know their passengers.
-On all Emerald Waterways river cruises there is an activities manager who looks after the activities for the guests.
-Ours was a lovely man called Drazen who I will never forget, he made sure that we and all the other guests had the best vacation ever, and we did!

-Reason #4: Onboard Activities!
+Reason #4: Onboard Activities

-The number of onboard activities does depend heavily on the cruise line which you decide on.
+The number of onboard activities does depend heavily on the cruise line you choose.
 Some will have busy schedules and some will be more relaxing.
-The river that you choose will also affect this since some river cruises will have ‘river days’ without any ports.

 – Gameshows